 Gaylord's agreement with Robert J. Adams has an initial term of two years and automatically renews for successive one-year terms unless written notice not to renew the agreement is given at least 90 days prior to the expiration of the then-current term.
 Pursuant to the agreement, Mr. Adams shall serve as ResortQuest's Senior Vice President and Chief Marketing Officer.
 Mr. Adams' minimum annual base salary is \$160,000 and the agreement provides for an annual target bonus opportunity equal to up to 35% of his annual base salary.
 Mr. Adams will receive a grant of an option to purchase 10,000 shares of Gaylord common stock under Gaylord's 1997 Omnibus Stock Option and Incentive Plan when he becomes an employee of Gaylord.
 The exercise price of the option will equal the fair market value on the date of grant.
 The option will vest over four years, with 25% vesting on each anniversary of the date of grant.
 Mr. Adams will receive severance payments equal to his base salary for 12 months, payable in installments as normal payroll over the 12 month period following his termination, in the event of termination of his employment by Gaylord without "cause" or by him for "good reason".
-In addition, Mr. Adams would receive any unpaid year-end bonuses from prior years; a pro-rata bonus for the year in which such termination occurred (provided he was employed for at least six months during that year); accrued and unpaid vacation pay and other benefits owed; the portion of any restricted stock or restricted stock unit grant that is free from restrictions as of the termination date and the acceleration and immediate release of any restricted stock or restricted stock unit grants scheduled to vest in the 12 months following termination; and continued medical and life insurance coverage for 12 months.
-Mr. Adams agrees not to compete with Gaylord during the term of his employment and for a period of one year following termination of his employment.
+In addition, Mr. Adams would receive any unpaid year-end bonuses from prior years; a prorata bonus for the year in which such termination occurred (provided he was employed for at least six months during that year); accrued and unpaid vacation pay and other benefits owed; the portion of any restricted stock or restricted stock unit grant that is free from restrictions as of the termination date and the acceleration and immediate release of any restricted stock or restricted stock unit grant that is free from restrictions as of the termination date and the acceleration and immediate release of any restricted stock or restricted stock unit grant that is free from restrictions as of the termination; all vested options and the acceleration and immediate vesting of all unvested options scheduled to vest in the 12 months following termination; and c